The Cookin Chicks

 Instructions

-• In a medium bowl, cream together the butter, peanut butter, brown sugar, and white sugar until fluffy.
+• In a mixing bowl, cream together the butter, peanut butter, and sugars using an electric mixer until light and fluffy.

-• Add in the egg and vanilla extract.
+• Add the egg and vanilla, mixing until just combined.

-• Add in the flour, oats, baking soda, and salt and stir until just combined.
+• Add the flour, oats, baking soda, and salt, and stir until just combined-do not overmix.

-• Using a medium cookie dough scoop, drop dough on cookie sheet about 2 inches apart.
+• Using a medium cookie scoop, drop dough onto the prepared baking sheet, spacing cookies about 2 inches apart.

 Nutrition